pirzadafatima/Scanimation/README.md

 ## Pseudocoloring Application for Medical Images

 ### Overview
 This application enhances and colorizes medical images using custom color maps.
 It applies image enhancement techniques and then uses user-defined colormaps to pseudo-color grayscale images, making features more visible for better analysis.
+The technique implemented was proposed in the research paper present in this repository.

 ### Features
 _Image enhancement:_ <br/>